Federal Tax Incentives:

 -

-sold and used by the purchaser in the purchaser's trade or business to produce an agri-biodiesel and diesel fuel mixture (other than casual off-farm production);
+Sold and used by the purchaser in a trade or business to produce an agri-biodiesel and diesel fuel mixture (excluding casual off-farm production);

 -